vimeo/graphite-influxdb/README.rst

 You need the patched version from https://github.com/Dieterbe/graphite-api/tarball/support-templates2 This adds support for caching, statsd instrumentation, and graphite-style templates

+Note that the elasticsearch stuff is optional, see below

 In your graphite-api config file::

     finders: